Datça to Marmaris

-There was no choice but to hang out in open-air cafes around the bus stop which were mostly frequented by Turkish men… It was uncomfortable.
-As I sat squirming first I wondered what someone like Hillary Clinton would do in the same situation – then felt like a total wuss and held my ground.
+There was no choice but to hang out in open-air cafés around the bus stop which were mostly frequented by Turkish men… It was uncomfortable.
+As I sat squirming, first I wondered what someone like Hillary Clinton would do in the same situation – then felt like a total wuss and held my ground.
 When the café keeper came to take my order I murmured – a shot of vodka please (he didn’t speak English).
-When he frowned, I pointed to a picture of Turkish coffee on the menu and he nodded.
+When he frowned, I pointed to a picture of Turkish coffee on the menu, and he nodded.

 I don’t understand why there isn’t a more “mixed” crowd at Turkish cafés (like in Istanbul) and asked the owner of the apartments where I stayed in Datça about this.
 He grinned and said that Turkish women have different “interests” than men.
-They usually stay at home and cook – #*@*….
+They stay at home and cook – #*@*….

 The bus was an impressive new Mercedes, clean and comfortable but the movies and TV were in Turkish only, the WiFi didn’t work, and there was no WC.
-During the 14 hour trip we made pit stops every three hours or so at some of the seediest bus stops imaginable.
+During the 14-hour trip, we made pit stops every three hours or so at some of the seediest bus stops imaginable.
 Unbelievably, at each stop there was a 1 TRY charge (about 50 cents) to use the filthy WC.

 In Turkey, if you’re traveling alone on the bus, they pair you up with someone of the same sex.
 It was easy to tell that the large Muslim woman I sat down next to wanted me to disappear, so she could stretch out over both seats.
 Mehmet noticed my predicament and motioned for me to come sit next to him.
-He was on his way to a different destination but we were taking the same bus for 4 hours before he connected in another city.
+He was on his way to a different destination, but we were taking the same bus for the next four hours before he connected in another city.
 He had a liquor and tobacco shop in Marmaris (called Güzel Tekel) and was traveling to meet his lawyer to sign paperwork as part of a government requirement to expand his shops.

 Mehmet said he would ask the bus steward to watch out for me, and when he changed buses I could have both seats to stretch out – unless it turned out to be a full bus – in which case I’d have to return to my assigned seat next to the big Muslim woman – sigh.
 Mehmet was chatty but nice, and before changing buses, he provided his views on the entire history of Turkey.
 He gave me his email address and insisted I look him up on Facebook as soon as Internet was available.
-Mehmet was nice and I enjoyed having someone to talk with but took an extra strength Tylenol as soon as he got off the bus.
+Mehmet was pleasant, and I enjoyed having someone to talk with, but took an extra strength Tylenol as soon as he got off the bus.

 More rambling later…